 Boxing, or Πυγμαχία, meaning “fighting with the fists,” in ancient Greece originated as a very tough sport, much harder than professional boxing as we know it today.

 There are archeological discoveries showing that the ancient Greeks held boxing matches as early as in the Minoan and Mycenaean periods.
-There are numerous legends about the origins of boxing in Greece.
+There are numerous legends pertaining to the origins of boxing in Greece.

 The boxing rules in the early days were draconian.
 No Marquess of Queensberry rules applied in those days.

-There were no weight categories, no rounds with intermediate breaks, no points, no victory or defeat on points, no interruption when the fighters began to bleed; nor of course, were there any gloves, and judges enforced the rules by hitting the offenders with a switch or whip (as seen above).
+There were no weight categories, no rounds with intermediate breaks, no points or victory or defeat on points, no interruption when the fighters began to bleed; nor of course, were there any gloves, and judges enforced the rules by hitting the offenders with a switch or whip (as seen above).

 The winner was simply the boxer who knocked out his opponent or forced him to leave the match.
-In case of a match of especially long duration, with no clear winner, the brutal “scale” rule applied, with the agreement of both opponents.
+In the case of a match of especially long duration with no clear winner, the brutal “scale” rule applied with the agreement of both opponents.

-The order of these blows was determined by lot and the winner was the one who would remain standing up.
+The order of these blows was determined by lot and the winner was the one who would remain standing.
 There have been cases in which boxers were killed during the “scale” after receiving a lethal punch.

 Through the years, though, boxing became more civilized and more of a sport.
 In fact, it became an Olympic Games sport as early as 688 BC.
-Onomastos Smyrnaios is the first winner in Olympic boxing.
+Onomastus of Smyrna is the first winner in Olympic boxing.